fiyinsomorin/Server-Status/README.md

 # Server Status Script

 A simple Bash script to check basic system performance on macOS.
+This project is based on the [Server Stats project from roadmap.sh](https://roadmap.sh/projects/server-stats).

 ## Features
 - Show disk usage (`df -h`)